johnvenkiah/CI_PP4_John_Venkiah/README.md

 Users should be able to search for, browse lists of and view advertisements on the site.

-Logged in users should be able to post ads, manage posted ads and contact other users.
+Logged in users should be able to post ads, manage posted ads and view other users contact details.
 They should also be able to view and edit a personal profile.

 ### Site Owner Goals